seth-linares/ViT-Image-Tokenizer/README.md

 I believe that this project has served as a great learning experience and has given me some deeper insights into transformers and how I can use them in my own projects.
 Admittedly, this project is more of an exploration rather than a definitive and efficient solution for encoding and tokenization, and should be taken as such.
 Resources are actually quite scarce for newcomers to the field, so I believe that this project will serve as a great starting point for anyone who is interested in learning about ViTs and transformers in general.

+## Files Provided

+- **1_TORCH_TOKENIZER.py**: This file contains the code for the image encoder/tokenizer.
+This is essentially a more advanced version of the general tokenizer that I originally created.
+This is explicitly designed to work with PyTorch and is very capable of being used in conjunction with a data loader to load in and preprocess images for use in a ViT model.
+While it is not cross-compatible with TensorFlow, the concepts and ideas can be easily translated to TensorFlow and PyTorch does have a lot of great resources for working with transformers.

+- **2_GENERAL_TOKENIZER.py**: This file contains the code for the general tokenizer that I originally created.
+This is a more basic version of the image encoder/tokenizer that is designed to work with any type of data.
+It is not as advanced as the PyTorch tokenizer, but it is more general and can be used with any type of data.
+This is a great starting point for anyone who is interested in learning about tokenization and how to build a tokenizer from scratch.
+I would recommend starting here if you are new to tokenization and transformers as this does give the basic workflow and concepts that are used in the PyTorch tokenizer, but in a more general context and not abstracted away by PyTorch.

 # Important Concepts